matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 I hope that I've been able to explain and enlighten.
 Perl may not be as popular as it once was, but it's still as good as it ever was.

-[^1]: Neither the 'stylized h' or the 'key/value' comparisons are mine.
+[^hash-stylization]: Neither the 'stylized h' or the 'key/value' comparisons are mine.
 I am not sure where I read the former, but a form of the latter can be found on page 11 of Programming Perl, Fourth Edition.

-[^2]: The whole "declensions" explanation was Damian's rework of my incomplete "context" discussion.
+[^declensions]: The whole "declensions" explanation is Damian's rework of my incomplete "context" discussion.
 Thank you!

-[^3]: From Damian's review and Chapter 1 of Modern Perl.
+[^modern-perl]: From Damian's review and Chapter 1 of Modern Perl.
 In fact, you would do yourself a great service to read this book if you are interested in or researching Perl.
-It is available from the usual paid outlets but, it is also legally freely available on the Internet.
+It is available from the usual paid outlets but, it is also legally freely available on the Internet, mostly in PDF form; be sure to get version 4.
 In fact, you can find the source for the book at https://github.com/chromatic/modern_perl_book, so that you can clone and build your own copy.
+Using Perl utilities, of course. :-)

-[^4]: "Just because we can, doesn't mean we should."
+[^jurassic]: "Just because we can, doesn't mean we should."

-[^5]: Yeah.
+[^ironic]: Yeah.
 Pretty ironic; I know.
 The Python folks would say, "We'd like to get at our data without all that punctuation getting in the way."

+[^sigil-types]; There are actually five sigils; the three aforementioned ones plus `&`, which is used with subroutines in order to take a reference to them, and `*`, a `typeglob` that has mothing to do with file globbing and whose purpose is way beyond the scope of this article.